 RS offers customers peace of mind with its expert calibration service

-Any organisation that regularly makes use of measuring instruments will be aware of the importance of ensuring that those devices provide accuracy.
+Any organisation that regularly makes use of measuring instruments will be aware of the importance of ensuring that those devices provide accuracy and repeatability.
 RS has identified this as a way in which it can provide customers with an accredited calibration service.

-“Ultimately, it’s vital that our customers are using calibration to enhance their reputation and reliability, to increase the number of companies they work with and, most importantly, to reduce the risk of their tenders being rejected or contracts terminated because they haven’t been working to set standards,” says Mike England, Managing Director, Northern Europe at RS.
+“Ultimately, it’s vital that our customers are using calibration to enhance their reputation and reliability, to increase the number of companies they work with and, most importantly, to reduce the risk of their tenders being rejected or contracts terminated because they haven’t been working to set standards,” says Richard Jeffers, Technical Director, Northern Europe, RS Components.

-" Calibration is a business critical area – if your instruments are not calibrated, you’re putting your organisation at risk " Mike England, Managing Director for Northern Europe, RS
+" Calibration is a business critical area – if your instruments are not calibrated, you’re putting your organisation at risk " Richard Jeffers, Technical Director, Northern Europe, RS Components

-“Calibration is a business-critical area, whether your company does electrical measurement, pressure measurement, or temperature measurement.
+“Calibration is a business-critical area, whatever area you work in, be it as a machine builder, in a maintenance organisation, or as part of your process control instrumentation.
+Without reliably calibrated instruments you cannot rely on the data the instruments are giving you.
 If the products, or the potential service that you’re operating, fail because you haven’t calibrated your instruments or you haven’t measured in the right way, you’re putting your organisation at risk,” he says.

 He explains the core areas of the calibration service provided by RS: “There are two types of calibration we offer.
 There is calibrating a device at the point of purchase, so that when you buy test and measurement equipment from RS we ensure that it has already been calibrated when you receive it – this avoids the need to do these things separately through multiple suppliers, which in turn helps a business cut its procurement costs.